 Book Refundable Where Possible

-The simplest way to reduce your need for domestic travel insurance is to book refundable accommodation and flexible transport where possible.
-Many accommodation providers offer both refundable (slightly higher price) and non-refundable (discounted) rates.
-If the price difference is small, the refundable rate may be more cost-effective than buying insurance.
+The simplest way to reduce your need for domestic travel insurance is to book refundable accommodation and flexible transport wherever possible.
+Many accommodation providers offer both refundable and non-refundable rates.
+If the price difference is small, the refundable rate may be more cost-effective than buying a separate insurance policy.

 5

-If you need to make a claim, your insurer will require documentation.
-Keep all booking confirmations, payment receipts, cancellation communications, and evidence of the reason for your claim (medical certificate, police report for theft, weather warnings).
-Take photos of any damaged belongings or rental vehicle damage before leaving the scene.
+If you need to make a claim, your insurer will require supporting documentation.
+Keep all booking confirmations, payment receipts, cancellation communications, and evidence of the reason for your claim such as a medical certificate or police report for theft.
+Photograph any damaged belongings or rental vehicle damage at the scene before leaving.

 6